A Devil of a Time; a Helluva Hike

 I parked on the steep little driveway along Route 4 where the Tunxis

 Mainline (Yellow Dot – see, that’s one of the 2015 fixes!
 I’ll not note them for the rest of this page, but rather just make the change.) reaches its northern terminus.
-I hiked in half a mile as dawn dawned, through much poison ivy and along the perimeter of the Burlington state trout hatchery property.
-(CTMQ Visit here!)
+I hiked in half a mile at dawn, through much poison ivy and along the perimeter of the Burlington state trout hatchery property.

-The area around the Punch Brook interection is rather sketchy – and the reason is two-fold.
+The area around the Yellow Dot/Punch Brook intersection is rather odd – and the reason is two-fold.
 Many of the hemlocks (this area is called “Hemlock Hill”) were harvested in 2000 due to the wooly adelgid blight and then, in 2002, “a tornado or downdraft wind killed or damaged most of the trees left in this 8 to 10 acre plot.”
 (According to a sign along the trail.)
 It appears the same storm knocked down the trail head sign (above) as well.

 As a result, there is much brush and scrub underfoot to pick through while searching for the purple-dotted blue blazes of the Punch Brook Trail.
 Alas, I found it and headed southeast through the Nassahegan State Forest.
 Immediately, I was thrust into a wide open pine tract that strangely was once a baseball diamond(?) – this is what the Walk Book tells me anyway.
 It was all very pleasant, if only for the two minutes it took to walk through it.